Congratulations to Joe for receiving

 These notes are based

-on Joe Morlan's class lectures, but any errors or omissions are mine.
-Page numbers refer to the National Geographic's bird guide,
+on Joe Morlan's class lectures, but any errors or omissions are

 fifth